EconMin: Half of face masks on market do not protect against Covid-19, all non-compliant masks, imported

-Half of the face masks on the market do not protect against Covid-19, and the Ministry of Economy will issue an order requiring traders to specify this in case of non-compliant products, the relevant minister, Virgil Popescu, said on Wednesday, according to AGERPRES.
+Half of the face masks on the market do not protect against Covid-19, and the Ministry of Economy will issue an order requiring traders to specify this in case of non-compliant products, the relevant minister, Virgil Popescu, said on Wednesday.

 "I am disappointed with the quality of the protective face masks currently on the market.
 If I tell you that half of the face masks presently on sale in the distribution networks - hypermarkets, pharmacies, warehouses, at importers - do not comply, that is, they do not protect us, you would say that I am exaggerating, but that is the reality.
 I want to give a very clear message that this must stop.
 We cannot accept the sale of masks that do not protect the population," said Popescu.